geeksville/arduleader/README.md

 Done!
 You should now have the app running on your USB debugging connected tablet.
 For debugging with the 3dr module attached, I recommend installing one of the ADB over Wifi applications (search for "adb wifi" on the play store).

 ### Working with eclipse
 If you would like to use eclipse, then type "eclipse" at the sbt prompt to autogenerate the project files.
+Then go into eclipse and import all of the project directories in this tree.